sharmainec/tp/docs/UserGuide.md

   * Extraneous parameters for commands that do not take in parameters (such as `help` and `clear`) will be ignored.
     * e.g. `help 123` is the same as `help`.

-### Flashcard Format
+### Flashcard format
 This section aims to provide you with a quick breakdown on LingoGO!'s flashcard format.

 * **`LANGUAGE` parameter**
     * Should not be longer than **50 characters**.
     * Should only contain **alphabetic** characters (e.g. "华文" will not be accepted, since it is not alphabetic).
-    * The first letter will be capitalized and the remaining letters will be in lowercase  (e.g. "cHINESE" will be saved as "Chinese").
+    * The first letter of each word will be capitalized and the remaining letters will be in lowercase  ( "behasa mElayu" will be saved as "Behasa Melayu").
 * **`ENGLISH_PHRASE` parameter**
     * Should not be longer than **100 characters**.
     * Is not restricted to alphabetic characters only, but it is **recommended** that you ensure your input is a valid English input (e.g. you can use "こんにちは" as an English input).